Learn more about Mirko Beljanski by watching “The Beljanski Legacy“, a documentary movie on his life and major scientific achievements.

 For almost 50 years, Mirko Beljanski fully devoted himself to scientific research with his wife and research associate, Monique, at his side.
 When he made his discoveries on cancer, dozens of doctors in France and Belgium worked with him to analyze how these extracts could complement the classic protocols.

-Today Mirko Beljanski’s work continues in the United States, where his products are distributed by Natural Source International, Ltd.
+Today Mirko Beljanski’s work continues in the United States, where his products (the Beljanski® Products) are distributed by Natural Source International, Ltd.